Featured Video: Dutch Baby Pancake (German Pancake)

 - 1/8 tsp paprika

 - Make the Filling: In a heated pan, add oil, garlic and onion.
 Sauté until fragrant.
 Add mushroom and chopped jalapeño.
 Cook until water has evaporated.
 Add salt, black pepper, sugar, and chili flakes.
-Add spinach and cover the pan.
-Cook until spinach is completely wilted.
+Add Asparagus and cover the pan.
 Taste and adjust seasoning as needed.
 Let cool slightly before transferring to the pie pan.

 - Transfer filling in the pie pan.
 Sprinkle baked pie crust with feta cheese and 1/4 cup mix mozzarella and cheddar cheese.
-Add the sautéed spinach and mushroom on top.
+Add mushroom and asparagus filling on top.

 - Bake at pre-heated oven 375F for 30-35 minutes or until the top is golden brown.